Assumptions lead to 'shut down'.

 And no one needs to tell you because you already know.

-Your inner voice has been trying to tell you, but in case it's been a challenge to find time and space to listen through the chaos, maybe you'll resonate with one of these situations.
+Your inner voice has been trying to tell you, but if it's been a challenge to find time and space to listen through the chaos, maybe you'll resonate with one of these situations.

 - If you never put yourself first, this is your wake-up call.